bmammadli/PLA_LLM/README.md

 Modern LLMs may contain billions of parameters.
 Updating the complete model during fine-tuning can therefore require substantial GPU memory, computational time, and energy.

-PLA investigates whether effective adaptation can instead be achieved by optimizing a much smaller module operating on the model’s hidden representations.
+PLA investigates whether effective adaptation can instead be achieved by optimizing a much smaller module operating on the model's hidden representations.

-The main hypothesis is:
+The central hypothesis is:

-> Once a pretrained transformer has learned informative internal representations, downstream adaptation may be achieved by learning how those representations should be corrected, without repeatedly updating the entire backbone.
+> Once a pretrained transformer has learned informative internal representations, downstream adaptation may be achieved by learning how those representations should be corrected without repeatedly updating the entire backbone.

 PLA therefore separates the large frozen language model from a compact trainable latent-refinement module.